KittyGiraudel/sass-guidelines/index.md

 ## Namespace

+> Note that automatic namespacing is definitely a design goal for the upcoming import revamp.
+As that comes closer to fruition, it will become less and less useful to do manual namespacing; eventually, manually-namespaced libraries may actually be harder to use.

 If you intend to distribute your Sass code, in the case of a library, a framework, a grid system or whatever, you might want to consider namespacing all your variables, functions, mixins and placeholders so it does not conflict with anyone else's code.